akvaplan-niva/fvtools/README.md

 bc.main('cases/inlet/casename.2dm', 'bathymetry.txt')

 ```
+BuildCase prepares the grid before a simulation.
+It does a quick quality control of the mesh to check if there are invalid triangles (triangles with more than one side facing the boundary), and will remove such triangles if present.

+It also smooths the bathymetry to a rx0 factor less than rx0max.
+It finds the sponge nodes and sets a sponge factor.

-BuildCase returns `casename_*.dat` FVCON input files to the `input` folder, and a file called `M.npy` to be used as input to the rest of the setup routines.
+BuildCase returns `casename_*.dat` FVCOM input files to the `input` folder, and a file called `M.npy` to be used as input to the rest of the setup routines.

 #### The mesh in the nesting zone
 fvtools support two nesting types: